kmahyyg/YNU2GCalendar/README.md

 Because the system calendar and its backend is modified heavily by MIUI, the *.ics file cannot import even you install a Google Calendar.
 The solution is create a new shared local account on your phone and download another app to parse this file.
 The app you may need is here: [Play Store Link](https://play.google.com/store/apps/details?id=tk.drlue.icalimportexport)

-# PR Welcome

-Need someone to convert it into a web service.
-(Frontend + Backend)

 # Ehell System